-While the Spanish capital has loads to offer even the most discerning traveller and city-breaker, there may be times when you want to explore a little more than just the city sights.
+While the Spanish capital has loads to offer even the most discerning traveler and city-breaker, there may be times when you want to explore a little more than just the city sights.
 It is then that you’ll need inspiration about the best day trips from Madrid to whet your travel appetite.

 Day trips to historic cities such as Segovia allow you to explore Gothic churches, picturesque plazas and even a Roman aqueduct while Cuenca offers something different yet again, with hanging houses and bizarre rock formations. Ávila’s impressive fortress will have you feeling like a knight in battle, and a visit to Toledo gives you an insight into the medieval, Moorish and Mudéjar influences that give this ancient hillside city its magical atmosphere.